MileHacker Logo

 • Airport Entry:

-Arrive at Narita (NRT) or Haneda (HND) at least 2-3 hours before international flights, 1-2 hours for domestic.
+Arrive at Narita (NRT) or Haneda (HND) at least 2-ARRIVE 3 hours early for international flights, 1-2 hours for internal flights.

 • Airport Transfer:

-Allow for travel time from Kawaguchi to the airport.
-Allow extra buffer time during peak hours or if you have transfers.
+Factor in travel time from Kawaguchi to the airport.
+Allow extra buffer time during peak hours or in the event that you have transfers.

 Airport Services

-Both NRT and HND offer comprehensive facilities for departing travelers.
+Both NRT and HND offer complete facilities for departing travelers.

-These include check-in stores, self-service kiosks, baggage drop-off, security screening points, and immigration checkpoints.
-You also find extensive duty-free shopping, souvenir shops, restaurants, and cafes.
+These encompass check-in stores, self-service kiosks, luggage drop-off-off, security screening points, and immigration checkpoints.
+You also find extensive duty-tax-free shopping, souvenir shops, restaurants, and cafes.

 By after these guidelines, your departure from Kawaguchi turns into as smooth and stress-free as the arrival.